-With a focus on public safety as a top priority for his administration, Holden presides over a team of first responders who have all achieved the highest national rating for professionalism in their respective areas of service: Baton Rouge Police Department, Baton Rouge Fire Department, EMS and the East Baton Rouge Office of Homeland Security and Emergency Preparedness.
+With a focus on public safety as a top priority for his administration, Holden presided over a team of first responders who have all achieved the highest national rating for professionalism in their respective areas of service: Baton Rouge Police Department, Baton Rouge Fire Department, EMS and the East Baton Rouge Office of Homeland Security and Emergency Preparedness.

 Much of the success of his first term in office can be traced to the foundation laid by a diverse team of over 100 community leaders, citizens and university students Mayor Holden assembled immediately after his election in 2004 to form his “Green Light Baton Rouge Citizens Council” to help develop the “Framework for Progress”, a planning document which serves as the basis of his administration’s goal to make Baton Rouge America’s next great city.